brentconey/simple-modal/README.md

 simple-modal
 ============

 This is a super simple, out of your way, js modal library.
+Check out demo.html as a supplement to these instructions.

 Dependencies
 ============
 jQuery

-Please use demo.html in the project as a supplement to these instructions
+SASS

 Usage